What are the types of engineering majors?

 Geophysics is the study of Earth through the use of physics.
 Applied geophysics is the application of such studies to the betterment of mankind and the environment.
 Understand past climates and continental positions, identify oil and gas reserves or water supplies, and evaluate and mitigate natural hazards.

+Is engineering a major?
+Yes!
 Pursue your own unique path.
-Customize a BSE degree to fit your career goals, or select from several defined BSE paths in emerging fields, including geospatial engineering (Earth observation technologies), mining engineering, or systems engineering.
+Customize a BSE degree to fit your career goals or select the systems engineering path.

 Apply engineering approaches to understand living systems.
 Design new medical devices for diagnosis and therapy.
 Establish methods to replace damaged or diseased organs, image the internal structures of the body, and discover many ways to make our lives healthier and safer.